Our Council of Presidents

 Allie grew up in the Evangelical Lutheran Church of America in the North Woods of Minnesota.
 She attended Augsburg University in Minneapolis, studying History and Religion.
 While at Augsburg she spent her summers working at Flathead Lutheran Bible Camp in Montana, creating a passion for nurturing spiritual enrichment in youth and embedding a love of hiking.
 She went on to spend two years living and working at Holden Village, a small Lutheran community in the North Cascades of Washington State.
 There, she grew a deep love for community and compost.
 From the Fall of 2018 to the spring of 2021, she took the call of Youth Director at Shepherd of the Hills Lutheran in Flagstaff, AZ.
 In the Fall of 2019 she became the Program Coordinator for LCM|Canterbury.

 She is excited to be a part of the LCM|Canterbury community, and is very much honored to be working with the student and staff body.

 LCM|Canterbury is the emerging identity of Canterbury Episcopal Campus Ministry in Flagstaff and NAU Lutheran Campus Ministry.
 Beginning in 2017, these two ministries began a life together as LCM|Canterbury, creating a shared Lutheran and Episcopal Campus Ministry presence in Flagstaff.

-The ministry is jointly governed by two boards, along with the leadership and guidance of the Episcopal Diocese of Arizona and the Grand Canyon Synod of the ELCA.
+Beginning in 2022 our ministry is governed by one covenanted board, along with the leadership and guidance of the Episcopal Diocese of Arizona and the Grand Canyon Synod of the ELCA.